drivendataorg/open-cities-ai-challenge/README.md

 ## Responsible AI track

 This competition also included a **[Responsible AI track](https://www.drivendata.org/competitions/60/building-segmentation-disaster-resilience/page/152/)** in which participants were asked to apply an ethical lens to the design and use of AI systems for DRM.
-The top three submissions can be viewed in OpenDRI blog post [Perspectives on Responsible AI for Disaster Risk Management](https://opendri.org/resource/perspectives-on-responsible-ai-for-drm/).
+The top three submissions can be viewed in OpenDRI's [Perspectives on Responsible AI for Disaster Risk Management](https://opendri.org/resource/perspectives-on-responsible-ai-for-drm/).
 The winning reports are also included in this repository.